AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-03-24-behind-vllm-serve.md

 ---
 vLLM is what first sparked my interest in LLM deployment -- although it was not the first framework I used.
 I actually started out with TGI, running in a dedicated container on AWS Sagemaker. vLLM, however, quickly became my go-to solution for serving LLM, mainly because of its performance and ease of use.

-Iin a previous [peek]({{ site.url }}/peeks/llm-inference-engines-servers/), I covered the basics of modern LLM serving frameworks.
+In a previous [peek]({{ site.url }}/peeks/llm-inference-engines-servers/), I covered the basics of modern LLM serving frameworks.
 At their core are the concepts of LLM engine and LLM server.
 That earlier post just scratched the surface.
 In this one, I will take a much deeper dive and we will see how these are actually implemented in vLLM.

 ## How to use vLLM's engine?